 By the end of the session, Gemma was tuckered out and nestled into her dad for an afternoon nap.
 It was a fun and successful first day, and we’re amped to take her out a few more times this season.
 (In the meantime, Will sometimes gears her up and pulls her around our living room during playtime.)

 We don’t expect much with her “snowboarding” these first couple of years.
-At this age, it’s purely about honing her balance and providing a positive experience so she’ll be pumped to get out again.
+At this age, it’s purely about getting her used to the speed and providing a positive experience so she’ll be pumped to get out again.